yagoplx/HellfireBuilder/README.md

 Run `./make.sh all` to build both.
 Add the `--build-data` flag to your command to build recipes and block state data.

+**FAQ**
+Q: Help, my recipes and textures are missing!
+A: --build-data will generate the recipes and textures you need.
+You just need to put the files that appear in the baked-packs folder in your resourcepacks folder, for the resource pack, and the datapack in your world's datapacks folder.

 **Special Thanks/Credits**
 https://github.com/HellFirePvP for making awesome mods.
 https://github.com/gradle/gradle for baking delicious jars.